AntreasAntoniou/TALI/README.md

-# TALI: Temporal and Semantic Alignment of Language, Image, Video, and Audio
+# TALI: A Large Scale Quadra-Modal Dataset consisting of Temporally and Semantically Aligned Audio, Language and Images

 Welcome to TALI, a large-scale quadra-modal dataset consisting of temporally and semantically aligned audio, language, and images.
 This dataset is assembled from YouTube and Wikipedia, offering rich multimodal data points for various research areas.